wp-plugins/taxonomy-filter/readme.txt

 Yes, you have only to enable valid taxonomies on settings page for every site.

+= Works on hierarchical taxonomies? =

+Yes, you can filter items over taxonomies with multiple child/parent levels.

 == Screenshots ==

 1. Settings admin page